-Youthreach has five major programmes namely Corporate Programme, Sports Programme, Volunteer Programme, Resource cell and Awareness Programme under which it is working on the following issues.
+Youthreach has five major programmes namely Corporate Programme, Sports Programme, Volunteer Programme, Knowledge Bank and Awareness Programme under which it is working on the following issues.

 Youthreach is implementing its community development projects under the CSR programme of various corporate houses and contributions from foundations and philanthropists, in Haryana, Uttarakhand, Himachal Pradesh and Madhya Pradesh.
 Youthreach is supporting 45 villages in Rewari (Haryana), 38 villages in Roorkee (Uttarakhand) and 9 villages in Nalagarh..
 Through this programme, our community outreach has been to more than 70,000 children, 5000 women, 5 lakh community members covering more than 170 villages.

 As part of its Integrated Community Development Programme, Youthreach is working on the following thematic areas.